Sunday, July 8, 2012

 Young Flowers

 Copenhagen's Young Flowers bring us the final track, they were one of Denmark's earliest heavy blues/psych bands, obviously indebted to Cream.
-They made two albums, both in 1969, and were the first Danish rock band to play in Canada and the US.
+They made two albums in the late '60s, and were the first Danish rock band to play in Canada and the US.
 The group consisted of Jens Henrik Dahl (guitar) from The Defenders, Peter Ingemann (bass and vocals), who had played in the Seven Sounds and Ken Gudman (drums) who also came from The Defenders.
 'Slow Down Driver' is, in the main, some fairly pedestrian blues rock, but the psychedelic segues in between the verses are quite mesmerising, and there is definitely an emphasis on the guitar fuzz which a lot of you will dig.

 Thanks for listening!
 Rich